 - Shed (yes, this is possible and fun!)

-From a budget perspective, the type of room will have a really big impact on the overall cost.
+From a “how much does a home cinema cost” budget perspective, the type of room will have a really big impact on the overall cost.
 If you are using an attic room, thought will need to be given to isolating the sound, so that it doesn’t spill out of the room and cause a nuisance downstairs.
 In the example of the summer house with lots of glass surfaces, you’ll need to think about black-out shades (here’s a link to our article about controlling natural light) and acoustic treatments (there’s more in our article, “Acoustic treatments for Home Cinemas”).

 Getting bang for your buck!